Andeleidun/pokeTable/README.md

 ## Introduction

-PokeTable is a fun project demonstrating data table behavior in React.
-It is implemented in React, using hooks and functional components.
+PokeTable is a fun project demonstrating infinte loading data table behavior in React.
+It is implemented in React, using React Query, hooks, and functional components.

 ## Getting Started